• Skip to primary navigation

 Step 2: Put the dry ingredients into a large bowl and whisk to blend.

 Step 3: In a smaller bowl, add your wet ingredients and mix well.
-Add your liquid ingredients into the dry ingredients.
+Add your liquid ingredients to the dry ingredients.

 Step 6: Optional - Feel free to dip your roasted chestnut cookies in dark chocolate.
 To do this, melt dark chocolate in a microwave-safe dish.
 Dip the bottoms of the baked cookies and set them onto wax paper to allow the chocolate to harden.